sixstepsaway/Six-s-Mammoth-Pack/README.md

 489 mods.
 The game runs with minimal TPS drops, but needs tweaking and working on.
 No customization implemented yet.

+## Info

+Because of how many mods are in this pack, creating a singleplayer world takes approximately 9 minutes (I counted), please be patient!

 ## Important

 To run, please use 8GB of RAM and these JVM arguments: